gibus/robinson/README.txt

 ----------------------
 - new CHANGELOG to keep track of changes
 - #156256 upgrade to SuperFish 1.3.2
 - upgrade to bgIframe 2.1.1 (for IE6 compatibility with forms)
+- remove RTL option; this conflicts with other changes and is properly implemented in Drupal 6